 Immune system problems

-Infection, like chickenpox, tuberculosis, herpes, or fungal infection
+Infection, such as chickenpox, tuberculosis, herpes, fungal infection

 Recent surgery or injury of the mouth or throat

-An unusual or allergic reaction to budesonide, steroids, other medications, foods, dyes, or preservatives
+An unusual or allergic reaction to budesonide, other medications, foods, dyes, or preservatives

 Pregnant or trying to get pregnant